-- we will be classified as a partnership for federal income tax purposes; and - each of our subsidiaries, other than Phillips 66 Partners Finance Corporation, will be treated as a partnership or will be disregarded as an entity separate from us for federal income tax purposes.
+- We will be classified as a partnership for federal income tax purposes; and - Each of our operating subsidiaries will be treated as a partnership or will be disregarded as an entity separate from us for federal income tax purposes.

 In rendering its opinion, Latham & Watkins LLP has relied on factual representations made by us and our general partner.
 The representations made by us and our general partner upon which Latham & Watkins LLP has relied include: